ranja-sarkar/DecisionTree/README.md

-# Decision Trees

-A **decision tree** consists of a series of sequential decisions (decision nodes) on features from a dataset.
-The resulting flow-like structure is navigated via conditional control statements or if-then rules, which split each node into two or more leaf nodes.
+A decision tree consists of a series of sequential decision nodes on features from a dataset.
+The resulting flow-like structure is navigated via conditional control statements or if-then rules.
+The rules split each node into two or more leaf nodes.
 To train a decision tree out of a dataset means to figure out the order in which the decisions should be assembled from the root to the leaves.
-New datapoint may then be passed from top down until the leaf (terminal) node is reached, representing a prediction for that datapoint.
+New datapoint may then be passed from top down until the leaf or terminal node is reached, representing a prediction for that datapoint.

-Decision Trees are simple models that are easy to interpret.
-They're fast to train and require minimal data preprocessing.
+Decision trees are simple models that are easy to interpret.
+They're fast to train and require minimal data pre-processing.
 And they handle outliers with ease.
-Yet they suffer from a major limitation, and that is their instability compared with other predictors.
-They can be extremely sensitive to small perturbations in the data: a minor change in the training example can result in a drastic change in the structure of the tree.
+Yet they suffer from a major limitation, and that is their instability as compared to other predictors.
+They can be extremely sensitive to small perturbations in the data, that is a minor change in the training example can result in a drastic change in the structure of the tree.

 # Mutual Information